It Don't Mean a Thing if it Ain't Got That Bling!

-The Lushness of Late Summer
+The Lushness of the Late Summer Garden

 Late summer can be a difficult time in an ornamental garden.
 Most perennials are as weary as we are of seemingly endless days of heat and w